Researchers respond to the National Maternity and Neonatal Investigation report

 Our findings have been published in high impact journals and presented at conferences around the world.
 We have established links with a range of user, professional and policy organisations and university departments at local, national and international levels.
 Our work has influenced the development of maternity services throughout the United Kingdom (UK) and internationally, and has influenced health policy and guidelines in this area.

 Sono-breech is a diagnostic accuracy study with the primary aim of finding out if midwives can accurately identify which way up a baby is before it is born using a small hand-held ultrasound device.
-The nested acceptability study, hosted by the SHPS Maternal and Child Health Research Centre, has been designed to explore possible barriers and facilitators for implementing this new technology into routine midwifery antenatal care.
+The nested acceptability study, hosted by the Maternal and Child Health Research Centre, has been designed to explore possible barriers and facilitators for implementing this new technology into routine midwifery antenatal care.

 Acceptability study lead and contact is Dr Mandie Scamell.